festeleft/particle/fireplace-thermostat/README.md

 This is the file that specifies the name and version number of the libraries that your project depends on.
 Dependencies are added automatically to your `project.properties` file when you add a library to a project using the `particle library add` command in the CLI or add a library in the Desktop IDE.

 ## Adding additional files to your project
+You need to add the Adafruit_DHT library.
+If you are using the Particle Workbench plugin to Visual Studio Code then use the "Particle: Add Library" command (CMD-Shift-P).

 #### Projects with multiple sources
 If you would like add additional files to your application, they should be added to the `/src` folder.
 All files in the `/src` folder will be sent to the Particle Cloud to produce a compiled binary.